 When to mix in a new song is a foundational skill that every DJ has to master.
 It’s a skill that I’ve always practised a lot and I still do.
 Today I’ll share with you everything that you need to know about when to mix in a new song, so you can start practising it too.

-Not all songs are created equal.
+You should be aware though, especially if you’re an open format DJ, is that not all songs are created equal.
 That’s why, to really learn how to mix in a new song on all song structures, there are a few things to learn.
 Continue reading if you want to know more.

 What You Need to Learn Before You Start Mixing Songs